gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 standard way for layer 7 load balancers to report correct client source IPs is through the ["X-Forwarded-For"](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) (XFF) header.

-The Proxy service will examine the values of the XFF headers when `proxy_service.use_xff_header` is enabled (more details in security section).
+The Proxy service will examine the values of the XFF headers when `proxy_service.use_x_forwarded_for` is enabled (more details in security section).

 ALL web APIs will take client source IPs from the XFF headers.
 This includes login APIs, Web UI APIs (including wss